 Did you know that a pair of shoes can change a life and you can use a pair of jeans to do that?

-I first heard about this new ministry {whose headquarters in not far from where I live} at Allume this fall.
+I first heard about this ministry {whose headquarters in not far from where I live} at a conference in 2014.
 I didn’t attend the shoe cutting party…there were so many wonderful opportunities that I wish I could have attended them all.

 This ministry has a passion for spreading hope by creating healthier lives by providing shoes and medical help for the foot diseases they suffer from.
 You can help by cutting the shoes and preparing them to be sent to shoemakers {this helps to create jobs}.
 They will be finished and sent to the children, along with medical help and training.

-Get involved and host a shoe cutting party.
+A neat way to get involved is to host a shoe cutting party.

 How do you make a difference in someone’s life and help teach your children about giving?